apache/nutch-site/content/news/nutch-1.20-release.md

 tags = ["1.20","release"]
 categories = ["releases"]
 draft = false
-description = "This news announces the Apache Nutch 1.20 release." weight = 10
+description = "25 April 2024 – we are pleased to announce the release of Apache Nutch 1.20" weight = 10
 +++